Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Introduction

 \section{Introduction}

-Even more than hundred years after the emerging of Einstein's special theory of relativity, the presentation of classical dynamics in terms of the Lagrangian and the Hamiltonian formalism is still usually based in literature on the Newtonian absolute time as the system evolution parameter\cite{abraham,greiner,arnold,frankel,saletan,ratiu,kleinert}.
-The idea how the Hamilton-Lagrange formalism is to be generalized in order to be compatible with relativity is obvious and well-established.
-It consists of introducing a system evolution parameter, $s$, as the new independent variable, and of subsequently treating the time $t=t(s)$ as a {\em dependent\/} variable of $s$, in parallel to all configuration space variables $q^{i}(s)$.
+Even more than hundred years after the emerging of Einstein's special theory of relativity, the presentation of classical dynamics in terms of the Lagrangian and the Hamiltonian formalisms is still usually based in literature on the Newtonian absolute time as the system evolution parameter\cite{abraham,greiner,arnold,frankel,saletan,ratiu,kleinert}.
+The way to generalize the Hamilton-Lagrange formalism in order to render it compatible with special relativity is obvious and well-established.
+It consists of introducing a system evolution parameter, $s$, as a new time-like independent variable, and of subsequently treating the physical time $t=t(s)$ as a \emph{dependent} variable of $s$, in parallel to all configuration space variables $q^{i}(s)$.
 This idea has been pursued in numerous publications, only a few of them being cited here.
-To mention only one, Duru and Kleinert\cite{duru} succeeded in solving the quantum mechanical Coulomb problem in terms of a parameterized Feynman path integral\cite{feynman48} that is based on a particular, not explicitly time-dependent extended Lagrangian.

-Despite this unambiguity in the foundations and the huge pile of publications on the matter---dating back to P.~Dirac\cite{dirac} and C.~Lanczos\cite{lanczos}---there is up to date no consensus in literature how this extension of the Hamilton-Lagrange formalism is actually to be devised.
-The reason is that on the basis of the action principle, there is {\em apparently\/} some freedom in defining how the conventional Hamiltonian $H$ relates to the extended Hamiltonian $H_{\e}$.
-On one hand, we often find in literature approaches based on the {\em trivial\/} extended Hamiltonian\cite{siegel,stiefel,thirring} that simply reduces the extended formalism to the conventional one by {\em identifying\/} the parameter $s$ with the time $t$.
-On the other hand, we encounter quite general {\em ad-hoc\/} definitions of extended Hamiltonians $H_{\e}$ that contain additional functions of the dynamical variables whose physical meaning and compatibility with the action principle is unclear\cite{duru,tsiga}.
+Despite this unambiguity in the foundations and the huge pile of publications on the matter --- dating back to P.~Dirac\cite{dirac} and C.~Lanczos\cite{lanczos} --- a truly consistent extended Hamilton-Lagrange formalism is still missing.
+The reason for this is that the discussion in the existing literature is restricted to only those extended Lagrangians that are \emph{homogeneous forms of first order} in the velocities.
+In this paper, this class of Lagrangians will be referred to as \emph{trivial extended Lagrangians}.
+For the class of trivial extended Lagrangians, corresponding trivial extended Hamiltonians cannot be directly derived by a Legendre transformation as the transformation is singular.
+Yet, trivial extended Hamiltonians can always be set of on the basis of a given conventional Hamiltonian.

+As will be shown in this paper, \emph{extended} Lagrangians $L_{\e}$ indeed exist for given conventional Lagrangians $L$ that both describe the same physical system and that are \emph{no homogeneous forms} in the velocities $\d q^{\mu}/\d s$.
+In other words, the correlation of $L$ and $L_{\e}$ is \emph{not unique} is the sense that we can find more than one extended Lagrangian $L_{\e}$ that can be reduced to the same conventional Lagrangian $L$.
+This will be demonstrated for the simple case of the free relativistic point particle.